ramonaharrison/ramonaharrison.github.io/_posts/2015-05-08-android-basics.md

 ---
 layout:     post
-title:      Activities, Contexts, and Views
+title:      Activities, Views, and Context
 date:       2015-05-08 12:00:19
 summary:  An overview of three fundamental Android objects.
 categories: android
 published: true
 ---

-####Context

 ####Activity

-When an activity is created, one of the first things it does (during its onCreate() method) is setup the initial View.
+When an activity is created, one of the first things it does -- during the onCreate() method -- is setup the initial View.

 ####View